App Store Optimization Guide

 Before we dive deeper into App Store Optimization, it is important to get the basics right.
 If you are a complete beginner to Mobile App Marketing our blog post explaining the terminology is a good start.

-Once your app is developed and you are familiar with the basics of app marketing, you have to decide where to publish your app or game.
+Once your app is developed and you are familiar with the basics of app marketing, you have to decide where to publish your app or mobile game.
 You can do so on Google Play, the Apple App Store or you can even decide to launch it on both.

 Let’s take a look at these two stores in more detail.